RicoSuter/DotNetMicroservice/README.md

 The microservice is composed of three individual parts:

-- webapi (http endpoint)
+- Web API (http endpoint)
-- create order processor (queue listener)
+- Create order processor (queue listener)
-- complete order processor (queue listener)
+- Complete order processor (queue listener)

 These parts can be run individually as separate processors or in a single process (scaled-down version).